 Where to Eat in Birmingham?

-Urban Coffee (Church Street branch) – an amazing coffee selection roasted by Origin, as well as home-made food & brunch.
+Urban Coffee (Church Street branch) – They offer an amazing coffee selection roasted by Origin, as well as home-made food & brunch.

 Working lunch with colleagues